Parker-Hannifin Corp Annual Shareholders Meeting Transcript

-Good morning, everybody.
-The 2022 Annual Meeting of Shareholders of Parker-Hannifin Corporation will please come to order.
+Good morning, everyone to 2023 Annual Meeting of the Shareholders of Parker-Hannifin Corporation will please come to order.

-And along with Lee, Joe and myself, also present today are Jenny Parmentier, Chief Operating Officer; Todd Leombruno, Executive Vice President and Chief Financial Officer; and many other company exec
+Along with Lee, Jenny, Joe and myself, also present today are Andy Ross, Chief Operating Offic

 Parker-Hannifin Corp Annual Shareholders Meeting Transcript